XxCHANDLERxX/notes/sci206/README.md

   - Coil
   - Load, e.g. lightbulb (attached to each coil).

-Demo: Fan being blown by a turbine.
+*Demo:*: Fan being blown by a turbine.
  - Makes light blink while it turns (generates electricity)
  - Can attach power to a smaller fan to make it spin.
  "You can use wind to make wind!"
-Demo: Beach crawler spider thing that crawls when blown on.
+*Demo:*: Beach crawler spider thing that crawls when blown on.
 [https://www.youtube.com/watch?v=HSKyHmjyrkA]

-Demo: Put an alternating current across the coil instead of a load.
+*Demo:*: Put an alternating current across the coil instead of a load.
 It becomes an engine!
  - Magnet will spin at the same frequency as the AC.

-Demo: Spinning electromagnet engine.
+*Demo:*: Spinning electromagnet engine.
  - Instead of changing the field of the outer magnets, we are changing the field of the internal magnets.
 The split-ring commutator conducts direct current in different directions as it spins.